 You'll need to prove in your application that the method of travel you choose is the cheapest available to you, or your application for financial support may be refused.

 Support may also be reduced if the employer offers you support to get to the interview.

 How to apply

-Application must be made in advance of your interview by completing a TIS 1 form, which is available from any Jobs and Benefits office or JobCentre.
+For support under this scheme, you should apply before your interview by filling in a TIS 1 form, available from any Jobs and Benefits office.